Attio vs HubSpot: CRM Comparison

 Integration ecosystems show platform maturity

-HubSpot's ecosystem is massive.
-With 2,000+ apps and 2.5 million active installs, HubSpot connects to virtually any tool a GTM team uses.
-The marketplace includes deep integrations with Salesforce, Shopify, Slack, Google Workspace, and hundreds more.
-For teams standardizing on HubSpot, this ecosystem means fewer gaps to fill.
+HubSpot's ecosystem is one of its strongest arguments.
+With 1,500+ apps and 2.5 million active installs, HubSpot connects to virtually any GTM tool.
+The marketplace includes deep integrations with Salesforce, Shopify, Slack, Google Workspace, and hundreds of sales and marketing tools.
+For teams standardizing on HubSpot, this ecosystem means fewer gaps to fill across the entire revenue stack.

 Choose Attio if:

-• You're a startup or scale-up (11–250 employees) that needs a CRM matching your unique business model
+• You are a startup or scale-up (11-250 employees) that needs a CRM matching a unique business model rather than a standard contact/company/deal schema

 • Flexibility and customization matter more than out-of-the-box marketing or service tools